 Homesteaders have more in common with the first Thanksgiving than we do the modern celebration.
 We know when you grow, harvest, hunt and forage your own food you have a larger sense of gratitude and thankfulness because you know you're not guaranteed that food.

 You know when you go to the store, unless they run out, you can purchase your turkey, sugar, flour, cranberries.
-I'm not saying we're still thankful for food we purchase, but there's a different level when you've grown and harvested it yourself.
+I'm not saying we're still thankful for the food we purchase, but there's a different level when you've grown and harvested it yourself.

-In fact, the first time you sit down to a meal that's completely from food you've raised or harvested yourself, it's an incredible feeling you can't put into words.
+In fact, the first time you sit down to a meal that's completely from the food you've raised or harvested yourself, it's an incredible feeling you can't put into words.